csawyerYumaed/hapvault/README.md

 * txn.auth_response_code integer, the code returned by vault. default 0
 * txn.auth_user the username attached to the token. default nil

-It will try to magically create an email address for the username, if possible based on the mount path.
-This probably isn't useful to most of you, but it is for us.
-It should not affect anyone with the mount path of 'ldap' as it will skip over this. see get_email function for details.

 Security Considerations
 -----------------------------